-Tube Amp Books (and more!) by Kevin O’Connor
+Tube Guitar Amp Books (and more!) by Kevin O’Connor

-In electronics, a variety of circuit methods and designs are available for any given goal.
+In electronics and audio design, many circuit methods and topologies are available for any given goal.
 Most books present a single solution to a design problem, but Kevin O’Connor’s books offer many possibilities.

 It’s nice for a builder or hobbyist to know the reasons for choosing one method over another.
 Like any electronics designer, Kevin O’Connor prefers certain circuits and methods.
 However, rather than simply giving instructions, Kevin explains why one method may be preferred over another.
 The selection of a method is up to you, and you can proceed on the basis of informed choice.